rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 ```

-In practice, I was shocked to see how much cleaner my code was when using this approach to modify my Stores (err, Models & Collections) compared with straight Backbone, even without using `waitFor`.
+In practice, I was shocked to see how much cleaner my code was when using this approach to modify my Stores (err, Models & Collections), even without using `waitFor`.

 #### Stores